-People who lived at Alistre Lodge told us they felt safe and supported by staff and the management team.
+People who lived at The Knowle Care Home told us they felt safe and supported by staff and the management team.
 Assessments took place to ensure people's needs could be met by the service.
 Care records included detailed risk assessments, which provided staff with guidance on how risks to people were minimised.

 Systems were in place to reduce people being at risk of harm and potential abuse.
-Staff had received up to date safeguarding training and understood the provider's safeguarding adult's procedures.
-People told us there was enough staff on duty and the staff came quickly to any requests for support.
+Staff had received up-to-date safeguarding training and understood the provider's safeguarding adult's procedures.
+People told us there were enough staff on duty and the staff came quickly to any requests for support.